rapidsai/cudf/cpp/doxygen/developer_guide/TESTING.md

 The preload library supports two different modes, `cudf` mode and `testing` mode.
 The previous paragraph describes the behavior of `cudf` mode, where `cudf::get_default_stream` is overloaded.
 In `cudf` mode, the preload library ensures that all CUDA runtime APIs are being provided cudf's default stream.
-This will detect oversights where e.g. a Thrust call has no stream specified, or when one of CUDA's default stream values is explicitly specified to a kernel.
+This will detect oversights where, for example, a Thrust call has no stream specified, or when one of CUDA's default stream values is explicitly specified to a kernel.
 However, it will not detect cases where a stream is not correctly forwarded down the call stack, for instance if some `detail` function that accepts a stream parameter fails to forward it along and instead